ayerdines/clickup-ruby/README.md

 # ClickUp API Ruby Library
  ClickUp API solution for Ruby.
-As of now, it doesn't support OAuth Authentication.
+As of `v0.1.1`, it doesn't support OAuth Authentication.
 You can only use personal token based authentication.

 # Getting Started